chembience/chembience/README.rst

 and the command::

-    ./up-with-letsencryt
+    ./up

  The *Proxy* will connect to port 80 and 443 of the host system.
-If these ports aren't available, set variable ``CHEMBIENCE_PROXY_EXTERNAL_PORT`` and ``CHEMBIENCE_PROXY_EXTERNAL_SSL_PORT`` of the ``.env`` file of the current directory before using ``./up-with-letsencrypt``.
+If these ports aren't available, set variable ``CHEMBIENCE_PROXY_EXTERNAL_PORT`` and ``CHEMBIENCE_PROXY_EXTERNAL_SSL_PORT`` of the ``.env`` file of the current directory before using the up command.

-Additionally, before any Django *App* is brought up, set both the variable ``DJANGO_APP_VIRTUAL_HOSTNAME`` and ``LETSENCRYPT_HOST`` in the ``.env`` file of the Django app hto your URL-domain, e.g. "www.example.com".
+Additionally, before any Django *App* is brought up, set both the variable ``DJANGO_APP_VIRTUAL_HOSTNAME`` and ``LETSENCRYPT_HOST`` in the ``.env`` file of the Django app to your URL-domain, e.g. "www.example.com".
 Also, specify variable ``LETSENCRYPT_EMAIL`` there.
 For a test run, keep variable ``LETSENCRYPT_TEST`` to ``true`` and check with ``docker-compose logs`` in directory ``~/chembient/sphere`` for error messages.
 For the final registration run set ``LETSENCRYPT_TEST`` to ``false``.
 Also consult `this page <https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion>`_ for further advice (the